Skip to main content

 Close up of research tags with ID number visible

-If you capture a scout snake, take a picture of the external orange tag (near the head or tail) with the identification number and release the animal alive at the site of capture.
-Submit the photograph of the tag number with capture location (GPS) and date to bicy_python@nps.gov or melissamiller@ufl.edu within 24 hours of capture to receive credit for the capture.
+If you capture a scout snake, take a picture of the external tag (near the head or tail) with the identification number and release the animal alive at the site of capture.
+Submit the photograph of the tag number with capture location (GPS) and date to pythons@ifas.ufl.edu within 24 hours of capture to receive credit for the capture.
 Participants do not need to measure the scout snake; the research agencies will provide the known lengths of any captured scout snakes.

 Report Research Hatchling Encounters